 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents and accounts receivable.
+The Company's credit risk is primarily attributable to cash and cash equivalents, accounts receivable and restricted cash.
 Cash and cash equivalents are held with select major Canadian chartered banks, from which management believes the risk of loss to be minimal.